 Although it is uncommon, you might have some extra time if the person who caused your accident fled the scene and you did not discover who they were until later.
 Sometimes it is also possible to be injured and not even realize it.
 For the most part, the discovery rule is meant to avoid penalizing people who would otherwise be at a disadvantage.
 To file your lawsuit, find a personal injury lawyer, like a personal injury lawyer in Memphis, TN, who best fits your needs.

-Thanks to Wiseman Bray PLLC for their insight into what the statute of limitations is.
+Thanks to Patterson Bray for their insight into what the statute of limitations is.